NxPKG/khulnasoft-docs/content/style-guide/grammar/parts-of-speech/abbreviations.md

 If you are not sure whether a word is an abbreviation or just a short version of a longer word, here is a list of [common abbreviations](https://abbreviations.yourdictionary.com/articles/list-of-commonly-used-abbreviations.html).
 If that does not settle the issue, use the speaking test: if you speak the short version as a word ("This is a demo version of the product"), you can usually treat it as a word and not an abbreviation.

-If a standard term in the Cloudflare dashboard is the long version of a word, use that over the shorter version to maintain consistency and distinctions.
-For example, customer *applications* on Cloudflare for Teams are not shortened to *apps*.
+If a standard term in the Khulnasoft dashboard is the long version of a word, use that over the shorter version to maintain consistency and distinctions.
+For example, customer *applications* on Khulnasoft for Teams are not shortened to *apps*.
 Depending on the use case, application might be the preferred term, especially due to translation.

 ## When to spell out a term